-Measure Traffic Light at least 85% or more crime victims and those reporting antisocial behaviour satisfied with the handled their case (whole experience) GREEN Performance Baseline Figures for whole of 2011/12: People reporting ASB: 92.3% satisfied Victims of Crime: 88% satisfied Q1: Victims of crime: 87.9% satisfied.
-153 out of 174 respondents expressed satisfaction with the service reporting ASB: 94% satisfied.
-47 out of 50 respondents expressed satisfaction with the service Q2: Victims of crime: 87.4% satisfied.
+Measure Traffic Light e at least 85% or more crime victims and those reporting antisocial behaviour satisfied with the e handled their case (whole experience) GREEN erformance Baseline Figures for whole of 2011/12: People reporting ASB: 92.3% satisfied Victims of Crime: 88% satisfied Q1: Victims of crime: 87.9% satisfied.
+153 out of 174 respondents expressed satisfaction with the service received.
+People reporting ASB: 94% satisfied.
+47 out of 50 respondents expressed satisfaction with the service received.
+Q2: Victims of crime: 87.4% satisfied.
 152 out of 174.
 People reporting ASB: 90% satisfied.
 36 out of 40.
-MID FINANCIAL YEAR: 87.6% (Victims of Crime), 92.2% (ASB) received.
-T (C: 1: 14 Measure Traffic Light at least 80% of City street population surveyed who expressed a view consider the police in the add a good or excellent job GREEN at least 80% of City street population surveyed who expressed a view consider the police in the GREEN City of Lo at least 80% of City street population surveyed who expressed a view consider the police in the adon are doing a good or excellent job 88.2% (150 out of 170) respondents to the survey in Q1 expressed the view that police in CoL do a goo GREEN City of Lo at least 80% of City street population surveyed who expressed a view consider the police in the adon are doing a good or excellent job 88.2% (150 out of 170) respondents to the survey in Q1 expressed the view that police in CoL do a goo Q2 data has not yet been analysed.
-GREEN d or excellent job.
+MID FINANCIAL YEAR: 87.6% (Victims of Crime), 92.2% (ASB) Measure Traffic Light at least 80% of City street population surveyed who expressed a view consider the police in the ndon are doing a good or excellent job GREEN Performance 88.2% (150 out of 170) respondents to the survey in Q1 expressed the view that police in CoL do a good Q2 data has not yet been analysed. d or excellent job.
+Measure Traffic Light 18.
+To respon nd to at least 95% of 999 calls within 12 minutes GREEN Performance 883 out of 905 (97.6%) incidents in the City that were graded for immediate response were attended with nin 12 minutes The